 External re-cladding of the TSB Bank Arena building to address weather tightness issues was also completed.
-The southern end of the building was altered to provide a small retail kiosk and public toilet facility.
+The southern end of the building was altered to provide a small retail klosk and public toilet facility.
 An overwhelming majority of residents rate their waterfront experience as good or very good.

-MEASURE 2015/16 ACTUAL PERFORMANCE 2015/16 TARGET Percentage residents who rate their waterfront experience as good or very good 90% 92% 2014/15 PERFORMANCE 94%
+Measure 2015/16 Actual Performance 2015/16 Target Percentage residents who rate 90% their waterfront experience as good or very good 92% 2014/15 Performance 94%

-We completed work in public spaces that are important and provide accessible opportunities for relaxation, recreation and leisure for residents and visitors
+We completed work in public spaces that are important and provide accessible opportunities for relaxation, recreation and leisure for residents and visitors.

-August 2015 marked the completion of our \$11 million project to revitalise the southern end of Victoria Street (between Dixon and Abel Smith streets).
+August 2015 marked the completion of our \$11m project to revitalise the southern end of Victoria Street (between Dixon and Abel Smith streets).
 Transformation of the street to provide vibrant public spaces and essential underground services also supports long-term investment in the area.

-Cable Car Lane is one of Wellington's most visited tourist destinations and receives approximately 1.2 million visitors per year.
-To highlight the significance of this historic feature, and to create a better visitor experience, we worked with the Wellington Cable Car Ltd. and local property owners to upgrade the lane.
+Cable Car Lane is one of Wellington's most visited tourist destinations and receives approximately 1.2m visitors per year.
+To highlight the significance of this historic feature, and to create a better visitor experience, we worked with the Wellington Cable Car Co and local property owners to upgrade the lane.
 The work makes Cable Car Lane more visible, improves access to the cable car, and improves ventilation and natural lighting.
 Designs were developed and consulted on during early 2016 and demolition of the existing canopy started in June 2016.
-To reduce disruption to the public and local businesses, works to the laneway were timed to coincide with the first major upgrade to the cable car.
+To reduce disruption to the public and local businesses, works to the laneway are timed to coincide with the first major upgrade to the cable car.

 Lombard Lane and Denton Park are being revitalised to create a more attractive pedestrian environment and support local businesses.
 During 2015/16 we developed detailed designs, in consultation with the public, for better surfaces, lighting and greenspaces.
-Tender and delivery of this project will occur during 2016/17 to allow works on the adjacent Victoria Street development (Cook Strait Properties) to be substantially complete.
+Tender and delivery of this project will occur during 2016/17 to allow works on the adjacent Victoria Street development (Cook Strait Properties) to be substantially complete prior to commencement of the WCC project.